-- Please do not attempt to mix two or more solvent in the name of improving its action affinity.
+- Please do not attempt to mix two or more solvents in the name of improving their action affinity.
 This may lead to an explosion or destroy the canvas.

 - Ensure your room or space is well ventilated when removing acrylic paint from the canvas.
 Usually, acrylic paint removers like denatured alcohol, ammonia, turpentine, etc. fill the room and may choke you to death if inhaled.
 Besides, the humid concentration may trigger a fire.